aryajayankanichayi/sales-profitability-analysis/README.md

 ### Python

-Same analysis again in a notebook, plus I ran a quick correlation between discount % and profit margin to check if the relationship was actually strong or just a coincidence (it's strong).
-Used pandas and matplotlib.
+Same analysis again in a notebook, plus I ran a quick correlation between discount % and profit margin to check if the relationship was actually strong or just a coincidence - turned out to be -0.86,so yeah, it's real.

 ## How I got here